 pH is a measure of the concentration of hydrogen ions in an aqueous solution.
 The lower the pH value, the higher the hydrogen ion concentration in the solution; therefore, the stronger the acid.

-pKa and pH are related as pKa helps predict what a molecule will do at a specific pH.
-Essentially, pKa reveals what the pH needs to be in order for a chemical species to be able to donate or accept a proton.
+PKa and pH are related as it helps predict what a molecule will do at a specific pH.
+Essentially, the value reveals what the pH needs to be in order for a chemical species to be able to donate or accept a proton.

 The relationship between pKa and pH is described by the Henderson-Hasselbalch equation:

 pH = pKa + log ([conjugate base]/[weak acid])

 While this is commonly used to determine the strength of an acid, it can also be used to select buffers.
 This is possible because of the relationship between pKa and pH:

 The equation shows that pKa and ph are equal to each other when only half of the acid has dissociated.
 The ability of a buffer to maintain the pH of a solution is highest when the two values are close.
 If you ever have to select a buffer, the probable choice is one that has a value close to the target pH of the chemical solution.

 pKa of Some Weak & Strong Acids:

 Acetic acid = 4.75 (weak acid)